 Smoking is one habit that has shown to have multiple negative health consequences.
 At most practices today, there will often be a required period of smoking cessation prior to and after the operation.

 Aside from the negative effects of tar and other harmful by products of smoking, nicotine can also greatly hinder the healing process.
-Common procedures that require this cool down period from smoking are; Liposuction (fat removal), Abdominoplasty (Tummy Tuck), Gynecomastia (Breast Reduction), Breast Surgery (Breast Implants), Rhinoplasty (Nose Alteration).
+Common procedures that require this cool down period from smoking are; Liposuction (fat removal), Abdominoplasty (tummy tuck), Gynecomastia (male breast reduction), Breast Surgery (breast implants), Rhinoplasty (nose alteration).

 Nicotine can affect blood flow, and this can affect healing time.
 If tissues are unable to get the oxygen and materials needed to properly mend and repair, it not only increases the time it takes to heal, but also carries a higher chance of scarring.
 Smokers are informed of this increased scarring risk and given assistance to cease smoking.
 Cessation is important not only after, but before as well.